 Hallacas is a mixture of beef, pork, chicken, capers, raisins and olives.
 These ingredients are wrapped in maize and plantain leaves then tied up with string.
 It’s then boiled or steamed.

-It is customary for a pickle to be hidden amongst the branches of the christmas tree.
-Then when a child of the household finds it they are given a gift.
+In Germany, families have an unusual addition to their decorations.
+It’s customary for a pickle to be hidden somewhere amongst the branches of the Christmas tree.
+The first child of the household who finds it is given a special gift.

 Iceland traditionally have 13 troll-like ‘Yule Lads’ who, during the 13 days leading up to Christmas day, visit the children across the country to leave sweets and little gifts in their shoes.
 Each of the 13 troll-like characters has a mischievous name – let’s have a little chuckle….
 (Skyrgámur), ‘Sausage-Swiper’, ‘Bowl-Licker’ (Askasleikir), ‘Doorway-Sniffer’ (Gáttaþefur), ‘Sheep-Cote Clod’ (Stekkjastaur).
 ‘Gully Gawk’ (Giljagaur), ‘Stubby’ (Stúfur), ‘Spoon-Licker’ (Þvörusleikir), ‘Pot-Scraper’ (Pottaskefill), ‘Door-Slammer’ (Hurðaskellir), ‘Skyr-Gobbler’ (Bjúgnakrækir).
 ‘Window-Peeper’ (Gluggagægir), ‘Meat-Hook’ (Ketkrókur) and ‘Candle-Stealer’ (Kertasníkir).